Read Aloud Tips and Guide for Parents

-If you ask an adult what childhood memory they treasure the most, many will tell you it’s the memory of bedtime stories as a child.
+If you ask an adult what childhood memory they treasure the most, many will tell you it’s the memory of their parents reading aloud bedtime stories to them as a child.
 Back then, bedtime stories were a pleasant indulgence – a bit of together time at the end of a busy day.
 But now, there’s compelling evidence that bedtime stories are hugely beneficial to your children on many levels.
-But how to do bedtime stories like a pro?
-Read on for our advice on the when, why, what and how of bedtime stories.
+But how to read stories aloud like a pro?
+Read on for our advice on the when, why, what and how.

 1. When Should I Start Reading Bedtime Stories To My Child?